arkency/posts/posts/2023-01-20-offloading-write-side-with-a-read-model.md

 <!-- more -->

 Actually, it is not any fancy requirement.
 I used to work on e-commmerce project with such a feature.
-When diving deeper into DDD, I started thinking about how to properly meet this requirement.
+When diving deeper into Domain-driven design, I started thinking about how to properly meet this requirement with DDD building blocks.

 At first, the rule *"the customer should not be able to add to the cart a product which is already out of stock"* sounded like an intuitive invariant to me.
-I have even implemented a `Inventory::CheckAvailability` command which was invoked on `Inventory::InventoryEntry` aggregate.
+I have even implemented a `Inventory::CheckAvailability` command which was invoked on `Inventory::InventoryEntry` aggregate root.
 ```ruby
 def check_availability!(desired_quantity)
   return unless stock_level_defined?